D-Bits/Northwind-Data-Warehouse/README.md

 ## Local Setup

+- First, clone the repository.

-- First, you will need to install the [Astronomer CLI](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart) on your machine.
+- Second, you will need to install the [Astronomer CLI](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart) on your machine.

 - You will also need Docker (including Docker Compose) installed before you begin.